 More effective collaboration

-Cloud-based TMS allow for translators and editors to add comments and questions that are shared in real-time with all collaborators in all languages.
-Project managers can quickly respond to questions with answers, reference images and links from the client.
+Cloud-based TMS allows translators and editors to add comments and questions that are shared in real-time with all collaborators in all languages.
+Project managers can quickly respond to questions with answers, reference images, and links from the client.
 This allows for far better collaboration with less effort and less time required.

 More consistency across projects

 This benefit also helps the project manager.
 In the more traditional server-based translation memory workflows, the project manager would be required to check the projects into the translation memory database manually!
 Imagine checking in a large 23 language project.
 It can take hours to properly update the translation memory.
-Cloud-based TMS are updated in real time so even if a client has multiple projects going there is no lag in what is updated in the translation memory.
+Cloud-based TMS is updated in real-time so even if a client has multiple projects going there is no lag in what is updated in the translation memory.

 Because of more effective collaboration, a cloud-based TMS allows for faster completion times.
 Because of the shared TMS, a project manager can mitigate inconsistency risk and include more translators in the project.
 This is not the best approach but it is certainly a reasonable approach when the timing of the project outweighs all other concerns.

 The bottom line is that cloud-based TMS helps project managers, translators, editors and the client collaborate more effectively by sharing the translation memory database in real-time.
 The client should always be part of the solution and have a full understanding of the workflow and how many translators are involved.

 While cloud-based translation memory should be a vital part of your translation projects, there are plenty of other factors to consider as well.
 Download our “Ten Things to Consider for Translation Projects” ebook here to find out what can make your projects consistently successful.